chenzhengyuAI/complex-reaction-system-scale-up/README.md

 + “ProductMoleculeContent_lab.csv”:
 This file is the output data of the naphtha catalytic cracking lab-scale model, including product molecular composition of 129 molecules.
 + “input_train_lab”:
-this file is the input data of train dataset
+This file is the input data of train dataset for lab scale reactor
 + “targets_train_lab”:
-this file is the output data of train dataset
+This file is the output data of train dataset for lab scale reactor
 + “input_test_lab”:
-this file is the input data of train dataset
+This file is the input data of train dataset for lab scale reactor
 + “targets_test_lab”:
+This file is the output data of train dataset for lab scale reactor
+## 4.2 Pilot scale model
+### 4.2.1 Code section
++ “Transfer_learning_Bayes_opt_para_for_HNN_prop.py”:
+This file is the code for optimizing hyperparameters in the transfer learning using the Bayesian algorithm.
+The input (features) are process conditions and naphtha molecular composition of pilot-scale reactor, and the label is the product bulk properties of pilot-scale reactor.
++ “HNN_gasoline_FCC_pilot_train.py”:
+This file is a training code for naphtha catalytic cracking pilot-scale model by tuned hyperparameters.
+The input (features) are process conditions and naphtha molecular composition of pilot-scale reactor, and the label is the product bulk properties of pilot-scale reactor.
++ “HNN_gasoline_FCC_pilot_pred.py”:
+This file is a testing code for naphtha catalytic cracking pilot-scale model.
+Through loading the trained pilot-scale hybrid model, the code can predict the product bulk properties by inputting process conditions and naphtha molecular composition of pilot-scale reactor.
+### 4.2.2 Dataset section
++ “FeedMoleculeContent_pilot.csv”:
+This file is the input data of the naphtha catalytic cracking pilot-scale model, including process conditions and naphtha molecular composition.
+The first four columns are process conditions, and the last 129 columns are naphtha composition.
++ “ProductBulkProperty_pilot.csv”:
+This file is the output data of the naphtha catalytic cracking pilot-scale model, including product bulk property data.
++ “input_train_pilot”:
+This file is the input data of train dataset for pilot plant
++ “targets_train_pilot”:
+This file is the output data of train dataset for pilot plant
++ “input_test_pilot”:
+This file is the input data of train dataset for pilot plant
++ “targets_test_pilot”:
-this file is the output data of train dataset
+This file is the output data of train dataset for pilot plant